ryanjball/APS-Trucking-Failure-Detection/README.md

 APS Failure at Scania Trucks: 76,000 instances, 171 attributes

-I have used Random Forest Trees, Weka Logistic Model Tree, and Weka Logistic Model Tree SMOTE
+I have used Random Forest Trees, Weka Logistic Model Tree, and Weka Logistic Model Tree with SMOTE

 The dataset consists of data collected from heavy Scania trucks in everyday usage.